-Impairment testing compares the carrying value of a CGU with its recoverable amount, based on value-in-use was calculated based on the present value of cash flow projections over a five year period with the period extending beyond five years extrapolated using a terminal growth rate of 2.0%.
+Impairment testing compares the carrying value of a CGU with its recoverable amount, based on value-in-use.
+Value-in-use was calculated based on the present value of cash flow projections over a five year period with the period extending beyond five years extrapolated using a terminal growth rate of 2.0%.